hanling3/recipe-book/documents/discovery-and-planning.md

 # Discovery and Planning

 # 1. Users
 We first brainstormed our possible users.
-Then we conducted 1 round of unstructed interview to finalize our target users.
+Then we conducted 1 round of unstructured interview to finalize our target users.
 The detail of this interview can be found in the "User Interview Summaries" section below.

-Brainstorming the User:
+## Brainstorming the User
 - College students who often cook at their apartments
 - Housewife who prepares food for her family
 - Cook